thomasgoubin/top-tv-shows/README.md

 ## Acknowledgments

 - [Movie of the Night](https://github.com/movieofthenight/go-streaming-availability) for the Streaming Availability API
-- All streaming services for providing their content # top-tv-shows
+- All streaming services for providing their content